pyrrho314/recipesystem/README.md

     git clone https://github.com/pyrrho314/recipesystem.git

-We'll add a script directory to the path, and a python directory to PYTHONPATH below, but first, get the standard recipe kit, kit_Novem.
+We'll add a script directory to the PATH environment variable below, and a python directory to PYTHONPATH, but first, get the standard recipe kit, kit_Novem, in the recipe_kits directory.

     git clone https://github.com/pyrrho314/recipe_kits.git